elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Label owner=operator to namespaces
 - Add command `ck8s ops kubectl` for emergency situations when normal kubectl access is not possible.
+- Add command `ck8s ops helmfile` for emergency situations when a partial Helmfile run is necessary.

 ### Fixed